Lay3rLabs/example-avs-oracle/oracle-example/README.md

 # Simple AVS Oracle example

 This component queries the CoinGecko API with a configured `API_KEY` env variable.
-Tracks the recent BTCUSD prices and computes the average price price over the past minute and hour.
+Tracks the recent BTCUSD prices and returns the average price price over the past hour.

 ## Setup